gbmhunter/blog/content/electronics/components/power-regulators/_index.md

 ### Burst Mode

 DC/DC converters can extend their efficient operating current range by enabling the converter to operate in what is called a "burst" mode at low currents.
 When a converter is in this mode, it provides a burst of pulses to power the output until the output voltage climbs over a set threshold, turns off, and doesn't turn back on again until the load voltage drops below a certain threshold.
 This turns out to be more efficient than continuous mode at low currents, but also **increases the total noise** radiated from the DC/DC converter.
 Most converters that employ this technique have a way of forcing the converter to stay in fixed frequency mode to reduce noise, which is useful for when powering devices such as GPS ICs.

-## AC/DC Converters

-Although strictly not a DC/DC converter, you can purchase ready-to-go PCB-mounted AC/DC converter modules that are designed to plug straight into the AC mains (90-270VAC(rms)), and output a DC voltage typically between 3.3 and 24V.
-Power ratings are typically 1-10W.
-The one shown below is made by MeanWell.

-{{% figure src="meanwell-pm-15-12-acdc-converter-size-comparison-photo.jpg" caption="Size comparison of a Meanwell 15W, 12V AC/DC converter."  width="500px" %}}

-The types which are designed to be plugged straight into the wall are called wall-warts.
-They usually have two-core wire going to a DC jack connector.
-The wire with the white stripes on it is usually positive.

 ## Current Sharing